-MEXICO CITY (AP) — New Jersey Gov. Chris Christie took a spin on the international stage, bringing state business to Mexico City and testing his diplomatic savvy as he considers a run for U.S. president in 2016.
+MEXICO CITY (AP) — New Jersey Gov. Chris Christie took a spin on the international stage Wednesday, bringing state business to Mexico City and testing his diplomatic savvy as he considers a run for U.S. president in 2016.

-During three days of meetings that began Wednesday with dignitaries, speeches on international trade and a walk among the locals, Christie was giving Americans a glimpse at how he might represent the nation overseas — and whether his signature blunt-talking style can be harnessed effectively in such a role.
+During three days of meetings with dignitaries, speeches on international trade and a walk among the locals, Christie was giving Americans a glimpse at how he might represent the nation overseas — and whether his signature blunt-talking style can be harnessed effectively in such a role.

 Christie is just one of the Republicans trying to beef up his foreign policy credentials for a possible general election showdown against Democrat Hillary Rodham Clinton, a former secretary of state.
 America’s role in international affairs is likely to be a key issue in the 2016 contest regardless of the candidates.
 After consecutive elections focused largely on the American economy, foreign affairs has returned to the forefront with the rise of the Islamic State militant group in Syria and Iraq and the Russian-backed rebellion in Ukraine.

 Sen. Rand Paul, an eye doctor, recently returned from Guatemala, where he performed eye surgeries with news cameras in tow.
 Former Sen. Rick Santorum just returned from Israel; former Arkansas Gov. Mike Huckabee is there now.
 Two days after Christie returns from Mexico, Texas Gov. Rick Perry is expected to head to China and Japan.

 Christie began his mission on a safe note, with scripted remarks in front of an investment seminar convened by one of his state’s economic organizations, Choose New Jersey.
 Speaking at a lectern and sounding tired after an early-morning flight, he stressed the economic relationship between Mexico and his state.